-Section 3.21.D.3.d - 3.21.D.7
+Section 3.21.D.2 - 3.21.D.5

-- Preserves and restores historic structures or involves the reclamation of site features which may include the reclamation of land that has been previously mined; and - 5.
-Other public benefits as demonstrated by the applicant. - H. Site design standards.
-The Planning Commission and Village Council shall consider, and the Village Council must be satisfied with, the following aspects of the overall site design: perimeter setbacks and berming; thoroughfare, drainage and utility design; underground installation of utilities; quality of pedestrian circulation system including access to and from thoroughfares and parking areas; internal roadway design; the achievement of a coordinated development with regard to signage, lighting, landscaping and building materials; quality and effectiveness of noise reduction and visual screening methods, particularly where non-residential development is proposed adjacent to off-site residentially zoned or used property. - I. Dimensional standards.
-The applicant shall provide a table that clearly identifies the proposed development standards for each type of development including lot area, width, setbacks, density, building height, building separation, impervious surface, and other standards and regulations of the zoning district in which the PUD is located and the standards are based upon and provide adequate justification for the consideration of the approving body.
+- 2. Other Site design standards.
+The Planning Commission and Village Council shall consider, and the Village Council must be satisfied with, the following aspects of the overall site design: perimeter setbacks and berming; thoroughfare, drainage and utility design; underground installation of utilities; quality of pedestrian circulation system including access to and from thoroughfares and parking areas; internal roadway design; the achievement of a coordinated development with regard to signage, lighting, landscaping and building materials; quality and effectiveness of noise reduction and visual screening methods, particularly where non-residential development is proposed adjacent to off-site residentially zoned or used property. - 3.
+Dimensional standards.
+The applicant shall provide a table that clearly identifies the proposed development standards for each type of development including lot area, width, setbacks, density, building height, building separation, impervious surface, and other standards and regulations of the zoning district in which the PUD is located, and the standards are based upon and provide adequate justification for the consideration of the approving body.
 All standards shall be subject to approval of the Village Council, after recommendation by the Planning Commission.
-The following standards shall apply: - Dimensional standards shall be based on sound planning and design principles in accordance with the considerations of the underlying zoning district - Approved modifications to side yard setbacks for single family structures shall not result in a least side yard of less than nine feet.
-Any detached single-family structure within the PUD shall be located at least 20 feet from any other detached single-family structure within the PUD. - Non-residential buildings shall be located at least 50 feet from any residential buildings. - J. Building appearance standards.
-Buildings in a PUD shall reflect and demonstrate quality of architectural design and exterior building materials.
-Building materials such as brick and stone are strongly encouraged. - K. Buffering between uses.
+The following standards shall apply: - a.
+Dimensional standards shall be based on sound planning and design principles in accordance with the considerations of the underlying zoning district. - b.
+Approved modifications to side yard setbacks for single family structures shall not result in a least side yard of less than nine feet.
+Any detached single-family structure within the PUD shall be located at least 20 feet from any other detached single-family structure within the PUD. - c.
+Non-residential buildings shall be located at least 50 feet from any residential buildings. - 4.
+Buffering between uses.
 The placement of PUD residential uses adjacent to residential districts sharing a common boundary is encouraged.
-At their discretion, the Planning Commission may recommend and the Village Council may specifically approve a non-residential or mixed-use structure located adjacent to a residential district.
-Parking, loading, and vehicular traffic ways, shall be separated and buffered from residential units within the PUD and other residential districts adjacent to the PUD project in a manner consistent with good site design and planning principles as specified in this subchapter and as otherwise determined by the Village Council.
-When non- residential uses adjoin residentially zoned property outside of the PUD, noise reduction and screening methods including landscape berms or decorative walls may be required by the Village Council.
+At their discretion, the Planning Commission may recommend, and the Village Council may specifically approve a non-residential or mixed-use structure located adjacent to a residential district.
+Parking, loading, and vehicular traffic ways shall be separated and buffered from residential units within the PUD and other residential districts adjacent to the PUD project in a manner consistent with good site design and planning principles as specified in this subchapter and as otherwise determined by the Village Council.
+When non-residential uses adjoin residentially zoned property outside of the PUD, noise reduction and screening methods including landscape berms or decorative walls may be required by the Village Council. - 5.
+Compatibility standards.
+The proposed uses and design of the PUD development shall be harmonious with the character of the surrounding area in terms of density, intensity of use, size and height of buildings, architecture, and other impacts.